Coordinator of Health Services

 SMSA is committed to providing a safe and healthy educational environment for its students.
 The Health Services Department’s focus is to address the physical, mental, emotional and social health needs of students which can impact student achievement and the learning process.
-Health Services supports and promotes student success by implementing systems and procedures for delivering health services throughout the system.
+Health Services supports and promotes student success by implementing systems and procedures for delivering health services throughout the System.
 Collaboration occurs with the Fond du Lac County Health Department to provide Vision and Hearing Screens, as well as a Flu Clinic on the SMSA campus.

 SMSA’s health practices and policies are regularly reviewed and are directly aligned with the Wisconsin Department of Health Services (DHS) and the Archdiocese of Milwaukee guidelines.